meysubb/meysubb.github.io/_posts/2017-3-26-getting_betteR.md

 List Usage
 ----------

 Let's start with the proper list usage.
 Lately, I've become a firm believer in using lists when appropriate.
-A nice example: reading in multiple csvs into a list, and then separate that list into individual data-frames.
+The example shown below reads in multiple csvs into a list, and then separate that list into individual data-frames.

 I would've liked to benchmark this better, but for now I'm just going to time both options.